godotengine/godot-docs/tutorials/content/procedural_geometry/immediategeometry.rst

 Using ImmediateGeometry
 =======================

-Unlike the SurfaceTool or ArrayMesh, :ref:`ImmediateGeometry <class_ImmediateGeometry>` is an actual node.
+Unlike the SurfaceTool or ArrayMesh, :ref:`ImmediateGeometry <api:class_ImmediateGeometry>` is an actual node.
 Being an node makes it quick to add to a scene and get visual output.
 It uses an "OpenGL 1.x" style API like the SurfaceTool, but it's actually designed to create content on the fly.